HalfCentaurHalfHorse/Data-Visualization-/Project3.md

     ## 8 attitude_and_.behavior_of_Police_Department_per~     3    15   104   146   143
     ## 9 The_level_of_safety_and_security_in_your_neighb~     3    27    57   198   126

-1. Draw a diverging stacked bar chart of your data, following all best practices.
+c.
+Draw a diverging stacked bar chart of your data, following all best
+    practices.
 You may use any package.

 ``` r